Here are 3 surprising facts about millennials and money.

 Based on responses in the survey, he says that most people ignore the impact of saving small.
 For example, when asked about how they would go about cutting expenses, the top response for every generation was dining out less.

-There’s nothing wrong with going out for dinner every once in a while if you budget for it, but Heckert says that most people do not stop at just the basic meal.
+There’s nothing wrong with going out for dinner every once in a while.
+You should still budget for it though.
+But Heckert says that most people do not stop at just the basic meal.
 Adding in a few drinks and desserts turns a reasonable bill into a budget-buster.

 “The toughest part of building any savings program for any generation is to stop spending on things people perceive they need,” Heckert says.
 “Money from their pocket set aside every day can quickly turn into a few hundred dollars and that can be the seed money for an emergency fund.”